Tips for the traveling hunter

 Pardon Services Enterprises Phone: (204) 453-0099

 Hunters who have a hunting licence suspension, in Alberta or elsewhere, cannot obtain a recreational hunting licence in Alberta.
-For further information, your outfitter can contact their local Alberta Fish and Wildlife office.
+For further information, your outfitter can contact their local Alberta Fish and Wildlife Area Office.

 Youth hunters are welcome in Alberta, but they must be at least 12 years old to hunt under their own licence.
 All youth less than 16 years of age require parental permission to purchase a licence, and all youth under 18 must be accompanied by a parent or legal guardian to hunt with a firearm.